dayandias/Jobster/README.md

 Jobster is a job hunting website where anyone can search for jobs based upon their personal preferences and employers can post employment opportunities.

-Code directory has two directories :
+Code directory (above) has two directories :
 * client
 * server